For corporate and private trips, click here

 Marine Lab Excursions by boat

-Come aboard our boat the Thea Marie, a 49-passenger Coast Guard-inspected vessel, to explore and learn about our local marine ecosystems!
+Come aboard our boat, the Thea Marie, a 49-passenger Coast Guard-inspected vessel, to explore and learn about our local marine ecosystems!
 Find your grade level below to find our current standards-aligned program offerings.
-Public schools: $32/student with 40 students for a four-hour experience Private Schools: $1450 Kindergarten & 1st Grade: Estuary Explorers Students will practice their scientific observation skills by using their five senses while exploring the Lake Worth Lagoon by boat and hiking on Munyon Island.
+Estuary Explorers students will practice their scientific observation skills by using their five senses while exploring the Lake Worth Lagoon by boat and hiking on Munyon Island.
 We will learn to fish while on Munyon Island and compare and contrast the fish that we catch.

 Program Director 716-341-3248